dddrrreee/cs240lx-20spr/labs/16-single-step/README.md

 I tried to cheap-out and just use the normal stack for running "A()" in `USER` mode.
 This, of course, was dumb:
    - When you start calling system calls, you will switch back to `SUPER` mode.
-     It sill start using it's private stack pointer.
+     It will start using it's private SUPER stack pointer.
-   - Of course, "A()" has also been using the same stack, and been updating its stack pointer.
+   - Of course, "A()" has also been using the same stack, and been updating its USER stack pointer.
-   - However, ***the system call runs in SUPER mode and so will not see this updated sp***
+   - Unfortunately, ***the system call uses the SUPER sp and so will not see the USER updated sp***
    - As a result, it wills start trashing the state that A() saved to the stack.

 The easy fix is to use a private stack.  you can kmalloc this and pass